Staff API | Getting Started

 Follow these steps to create an Employee Detail Record:

 Obtain an authentication token and set the request headers.
-See Authentication for a description and example of how an integrator token can be generated.
+See Authentication for a description and example of how a token can be generated.
 For additional information, see Getting Started with APIs.

 Send a POST request to the